yilvas09/example-mkdocs-basic/README.md

 \mathbb{E}[x] = \int_x x f(x) dx
 $$

-Using the example in your own project
+Using the template in your own project
 -------------------------------------

 If you are new to Read the Docs, you may want to refer to the [Read the Docs User documentation](https://docs.readthedocs.io/).